GeoFLAC/Laghost/README.md

 time-dependent momentum balance of geological media in a moving Lagrangian frame using unstructured high-order finite element spatial discretization and explicit high-order time-stepping.

-[MFEM](http://mfem.org) is a modular parallel C++ library to enable high-performance scalable finite element discretization.
+Laghost extends the capabilities of the [Laghos](https://github.com/CEED/Laghos) (Lagrangian High-Order Solver) one of mini-apps of [MFEM](http://mfem.org), a modular parallel C++ library to enable high-performance scalable finite element discretization.
+Laghos solves the time-dependent Euler equations of compressible gas dynamics in a moving Lagrangian frame using high-order finite element spatial discretization and explicit time-stepping (Runge-Kutta method).
-LAGHOST extends the capabilities of the [Laghos](https://github.com/CEED/Laghos) (Lagrangian High-Order Solver) one of mini-apps of MFEM, which solves the time-dependent Euler equations of compressible gas dynamics in a moving Lagrangian frame using high-order finite element spatial discretization and explicit time-stepping (Runge-Kutta method).
+Laghost inherits most of these features.

 > Veselin A. Dobrev, Tzanio V. Kolev, and Robert N. Riebenn <br>
 > [High-order curvilinear finite element methods for Lagrangian hydrodynamics](https://doi.org/10.1137/120864672) <br>